GuillaumeDD/dialign/examples/README.md

 - `First Speaker`: the initiator of the expression
 - `Turns`: the turns in which the expression appears

-#### The Self-Expression Lexicons
+#### The Self-Repetition Lexicons
-The self-expression lexicons provide a detailed view of the self-expressions for each dialogue participant in `tsv` format.
+The self-repetition lexicons provide a detailed view of the self-repetitions for each dialogue participant in `tsv` format.
 Here, they are available:
 + for S1 in [excerpt-alice_tsv-lexicon-self-rep-A.tsv](output-dialign/excerpt-alice_tsv-lexicon-self-rep-A.tsv) ; and
 + for S2 in [excerpt-alice_tsv-lexicon-self-rep-B.tsv](output-dialign/excerpt-alice_tsv-lexicon-self-rep-B.tsv).